Infinite Loops

 Infinite loops may also occur if you have multiple recipes running at once and a similar issue occurs where one recipe is updating another that is triggered by an update in an object.

-# Trigger Filters
+# Use Trigger Filters to Prevent Infinite Loops

 In order to stop the re-triggering of recipes, implement filters in the trigger.
 An example of how this can be done is as follows:

-# Creating Custom Fields
+# Best Practices - Creating Custom Fields

 Thus, it is not advisable to use a commonly used field for these purposes, as they may be filled in by mistake and cause that job to be filtered out in the trigger.